slatter666/PAT/README.md

 # PAT
-This repository is used to store PAT practicing node
+This repository is used to store PAT practicing code

+## The code stored in each file is
+Basic Level: the answer to PAT Basic Level
+Advanced Level: the answer to PAT Advanced Level